Faithboyz/Event2Go/README.md

 ## Usage

-The applications are currently tested on localhost Please use the phone gap desktop and mobile app to view the application on localhost -> open the project folder -> start the server ->
+The applications are currently tested on localhost.
+Please use the phone gap desktop and mobile app to view the application on localhost -> open the project folder -> start the server ->